-It remains the Board's primary objective to maintain sufficient resources for investment in existing and new portfolio companies and for the continued payment of dividends to shareholders.
-The Board's policy is to buy back shares in the market, subject to the overall constraint that such purchases are in the Company's interest.
+It remains the Board's policy to buy back shares in the market, subject to the overall constraint that such purchases are in the Company's interest.
+This includes the maintenance of sufficient cash resources for investment in new and existing portfolio companies and the continued payment of dividends to shareholders.

-It is the Board's intention for such buy-backs to be in the region of a 5% discount to net asset value, so far as market conditions and liquidity permit.
-Details of shares bought back during the year can be found in note 15.
+It is the Board's intention that such buybacks should be at around a 5% discount to net asset value, in so far as market conditions and liquidity permit.
+The Board continues to review the use of buy-backs and is satisfied that it is an important means of providing market liquidity for shareholders.